singhmanasmay/coldturkeyblocker-activator/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/singhmanasmay/coldturkeyblocker-activator/releases)
-3. Run the downloaded file `Cold turkey blocker Activator.exe`
+3. Run the downloaded file `Cold-turkey-blocker-Activator.exe`

 Or run from source: